Theater review: Small-towners reach for connection in Sundown, Yellow Moon

 Rachel Bonds’s short-storyish drama has lovely moments of reconnection, rendered with aching understatement by an excellent cast.
 Joey remembers a poem that Ted once read as a visitor to her high-school class; Ray, a struggling musician, has residual schoolgirl idol worship for Tom's anger-management counselor, Carter (a touching JD Taylor), who was a senior when she was a freshman and who sang with a rock band that has since gone on to fame and fortune without him.
 As a whole, the play—which includes several original songs by the indie-folk duo the Bengsons—is oddly shaped and weighted, with a denouement that doesn't seem supported by what proceeds it.
 But although it doesn’t quite come together in the end, it casts a slender, evocative light.

-McGinn/Cazale Theatre (Broadway).
+McGinn/Cazale Theatre (Off Broadway).
 By Rachel Bonds.
 Dir.
 Anne Kauffman.
 With ensemble cast.
 Running time: 1hr 40mins.
 No intermission.
 Through Apr 1.
-Click here for tickets.
+Click here for full ticket and venue information.

 Follow Adam Feldman on Twitter: @FeldmanAdam